raulcano/docker-ip2tor-shop/README.md

 There, you log in with the ```DJANGO_SUPERUSER_NAME``` and ```DJANGO_SUPERUSER_PASSWORD``` you configured in the ```.env``` file.

 Once in:
-- go to Sites, change the initial domain name and display name
+- go to Sites, check and, if needed, change the initial domain name and display name
-- go to User, create a user with the name 'operator' and add it to "operators" group
+- go to User, check and, if needed, create a user with the name 'operator' and add it to "operators" group
-- go to Hosts and create your first host
+- go to Hosts check and, if needed, and create new hosts

+The initial creation of Site(s), User(s) and Host(s) is automatized on the first run of the docker container, based on the values of the ```.env``` variable.

 ## Host ID (IP2TOR_HOST_ID)